What is our singularity?

 If it is the case, it might mean there is a missed opportunity.
 Brilliant engineering ideas, known for being perhaps pushing too far the constructability, can stimulate interesting architectural challenge.
 The same for visionary architectural conceptions, they can stimulate challenging technical opportunities.
 In the end of the process, we seek elegant, impactful and smart concepts, and ensure that technical issues and functionality are under control.
 Mastering technical issues and cost implication is to work in symbiosis with a high class architecture language.

 Can we innovate in buildings and design with cost and programme control?

 Our best vision needs to be accompanied from the early beginning by a cost consultant in direct link with the industry, to have the relevant cost feedback.
-It is definitely possible to deliver innovation and manage cost and time, but it needs to be planned from the early beginning and focused to specific parts of the building.
+It is definitely possible to deliver innovation and manage cost and time, but it needs to be planned from the early beginning.

 With which tools do we work?

 We create our own tool together with the latest 2D/3D techniques available in the industry, depending on the project needs and focus.
 We combined traditional methods of sketch, storytelling and text scenario with the most advanced 3D technology and modelling to stimulate intuition, simulate, analyse and visualise.
 The parametric tools and the feedback loop between geometry-structure plays a big role.

 How do we understand and implement sustainability concepts?